 Wilderness Escape to Port Davey

 “Nuh!” said the skipper holding a crayfish aloft.
 “It’s too small.”
 He tossed it back into the kelp beds and continued his search.
-A short time later he swam back to the rocky shore of Stephens Beach where we waited and pulled two big flapping crays and a good sized abalone out of his sugar bag.
+A short time later he swam back to the rocky shore of Stephens Beach where we waited and pulled two big flapping crays out of his sugar bag.

 Plenty for a BBQ lunch.
 An hour later they were simply cooked with butter, sweet chilli, olive oil and ginger, served up with some crusty bread, a tangy salad and a bottle of Tasmanian Pinot Gris.
 Welcome to Port Davey.